a-rouxel/simca/README.md

 ### Input Parameters

-- **Results directory:** This is the directory where the results of the analysis will be saved.
+- **system parameters:** This is the CASSI system parameters that will be used for propagation
 - **Number of spectral samples:** This is the number of spectral samples to be used in the analysis.

 ### Output Results